-Promote and facilitate fisher participation in traditional information compilation to support regional / sub-regional FSA conservation strategies.
+2. Promote and facilitate fisher participation in traditional information compilation to support regional / sub-regional FSA conservation strategies.
 Increase in number of events that include fishers in the promotion of FSA conservation in the Caribbean.
 Increase in number of fishers supportive of FSA management and providing information on MS and NG.
-Use of fishery dependent information to increase understanding of the importance Online and published reports denoting broad stakeholder participation. -Recognition in social media of the number of fishers supportive of better management and protection of NG and MS FSA.
+Use of fishery dependent information to increase understanding of the importance of NG and MS FSAs.
+Online and published reports denoting broad stakeholder participation. -Recognition in social media of the number of fishers supportive of better management and protection of NG and MS FSA.
 Fishers are interested in promoting the conservation of FSAs because they understand the critical role of successful reproduction in maintaining healthy NG and MS fisheries.
-Governments, scientists, NGOs and other stakeholders support active participation of fishers in promoting the conservation of FSA. management and providing and MS FSA. fisheries. - Use of fishery and other stakeholders information to increase participation of fishers in promoting the importance of NG and MS FSAs.
+Governments, scientists, NGOs and other stakeholders support active participation of fishers in promoting the conservation of FSA.
+FSAs.